A Comprehensive Guide to Chime’s Neobank Services and Offerings

 Chime Savings Account

 Chime Savings Account is designed to help users effortlessly grow their savings while benefiting from competitive interest rates.
 One of the standout features of the Company’s Savings Account is the Automatic Savings program, which enables users to save money without even thinking about it.
-When users enable the Round-Up feature, every purchase made with the Chime Visa Debit Card will have the transaction rounded up to the nearest dollar, with the difference transferred to the Savings Account.
+When users enable the Round-Up feature, every Chime Visa Debit Card purchase will have the transaction rounded to the nearest dollar, with the difference transferred to the Savings Account.
 Additionally, Chime offers the option to automatically transfer a percentage of each direct deposit into the Savings Account, further promoting healthy saving habits.

 Interest Rate Comparison with Other Banks